brimson/tutorialFX/README.md

 ## Shaders

-**Note**: Some shaders have in-house changes due to the nature of HLSL and ReShadeFX
+> Some shaders have in-house changes due to the nature of HLSL and ReShadeFX

 [Download package](https://github.com/brimson/tutorialFX/archive/refs/heads/main.zip)